zouantchaw/mechanics-of-migrations-onl01-seng-ft-032320/README.md

 directly, we provide the migrations body (in Ruby) and Active Record takes care of creating complex SQL commands.
 This is less error-prone and _much easier_ to read.

-As a bonus, igrations, when paired with version control (`git`), create a record of changes to the database.
+As a bonus, migrations, when paired with version control (`git`), create a record of changes to the database.
 If we just ran a command on the database, there's no undo, no opportunity for peer review and pull request behaviors.
 Migrations help programmers think about _purpose_ not _syntax_.